TimesysGit/vigiles-openwrt/Readme.md

 scanned by the Vigiles Service.

-### LinuxLink Credentials
+### Vigiles Credentials

-To specify an alternative location for the Timesys LinuxLink Key File, (default:
+To specify an alternative location for the Vigiles API Key File, (default:
 ```$(HOME)/timesys/linuxlink_key```) it can be set with the Vigiles CVE Scanner argument
 **```-K / --keyfile```**.